Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 The Bell and Drum Towers at night

-A stage show like The Romantic Show of Xi’an (known in Chinese as Qianguqing 西安千古情) or The Great Qin 赳赳大秦 - featuring many elements of Chinese history, culture, acrobatics, dance.
+A stage show like The Romantic Show of Xi’an (known in Chinese as Qianguqing 西安千古情)

 The ancient architecture, hot springs, and beautiful scenery of Huaqing Palace